VaanHelmi/color-picker/README.md

-# Color Selector
+# Color Picker

-Color selector is a tool for copying RGB and Hex color codes from anywhere on screen.
+Color Picker is a tool for copying RGB and Hex color codes from anywhere on screen.

 The project is written in python.
 Libraries used: